dockwa/ux/README.md

 A lot of the concepts may seem simple.
 But many of them are easy traps to fall into.
-Most of them are concepts that make _look nice_ on screan but have usibility issues.
+Most of them are concepts that may _look nice_ on screen but have usibility issues.
 An interface should always (most of the time) weigh usability over looks.

 ## Typography